 Many people associate cold weather with the common cold.
-While the weather is not directly responsible for making people sick, the viruses that cause colds may spread more easily in lower temperatures, and exposure to cold and dry air may adversely impact the body’s immune system.
+While cold weather does not cause a cold, the viruses that cause colds may spread more easily in lower temperatures.

 In this article, we examine the relationship between cold and wet weather and the common cold.
 We also cover some tips for preventing colds.

 Many viruses can cause the common cold.
-Rhinoviruses are the most common cause and are responsible for more than half of all colds and cold-like illnesses.
+Rhinoviruses are the most common cause and are responsible for around half of all colds and cold-like illnesses.

 Once inhaled, the rhinovirus attaches itself to the cells inside the nasal passages.
-It then begins to replicate itself, spreading more virus particles throughout the upper respiratory tract.
+It then replicates itself, spreading more virus particles throughout the upper respiratory tract.

-In the same study, researchers found that the majority of infections occurred in temperatures at zero (32°F) and below.
+In the same study, researchers found that most infections occurred in temperatures at zero (32°F) and below.

 Many researchers believe that exposure to cold weather can adversely affect a person’s immune response, making it harder for the body to fight off infections.
 Reasons for this may include:

-- Blood vessel narrowing.
-Breathing in cold and dry air causes the blood vessels in the upper respiratory tract to narrow to conserve heat.
-This may prevent white blood cells from reaching the mucous membrane, making it harder for the body to fight off germs.
+- Blood vessel narrowing: Breathing in cold and dry air causes the blood vessels in the upper respiratory tract to narrow to conserve heat.
+This may prevent white blood cells from reaching the mucous membrane, making it harder for the body to fight germs.

 Some ways to avoid getting sick during the winter include: